vladimir-ivanov-info/croniot-kmp/README.md

 ### Set up an IoT device

-See the [croniot-iot repository](https://github.com/vladimir-ivanov-info/croniot-iot) for wiring, flashing, and configuration instructions.
+See the [croniot-watering-system repository](https://github.com/vladimir-ivanov-info/croniot-iot) as an example for wiring, flashing, and configuration instructions.

 ## Project structure